Learning Navigation Behaviors End-to-End with AutoRL: RESULTS

 \subsubsection{PF}

-Shaped-DDPG policy outperforms APF in all numbers of obstacles (Fig. \ref{fig:numSucc}).
-Note that despite the SFM avoids collision with the robot, simply executing the path using APF without reacting to obstacles (no repulsive potential) results in no success.
-This implies the robot must also part-take in collision avoidance with moving obstacles.
+AutoRL policy outperforms hand-tuned DPPG and both PRM-APF and PRM-DWA in all numbers of obstacles (Fig. \ref{fig:numSucc}).
+Note that although SFM avoids collision with the robot, simply executing the path using PRM-APF without reacting to obstacles (no repulsive potential) results in no success.
+This implies the robot must also partake in collision avoidance with moving obstacles.
+PRM-DWA can avoid moving obstacles and its performance is steady as the number of obstacles increases.

-PF policy success is uniform across path guidance lengths and decreases sligthy in the presence of moving obstacles, while APF degrades rapidly with guidance path length (Figs. \ref{fig:succVsLengthMo0} and \ref{fig:succVsLengthMo20}).
+AutoRL PF performs uniformly across path guidance lengths up to 80 meters, and decreases slightly in the presence of moving obstacles, while PRM-APF degrades rapidly with guidance path length (Figs. \ref{fig:succVsLengthMo0} and \ref{fig:succVsLengthMo20}).
+PRM-DWA's success is also uniform across the guidance path lengths, but is lower than AutoRL's.